 Clinic, histology (skin or lymph nodes), PCR diagnostics (serum, skin), ELISA (serum).

-Culture from skin swabs: B. henselae shows good growth on anaerobic blood agar and chocolate plates.
-Small, non-hemolytic, rough, dry, yellow to grey colonies grow there.
+Culture from skin smears: B. henselae shows good growth on anaerobic blood agar and chocolate plates.
+Small, non-hemolytic, rough, dry, yellow to gray colonies grow there.

 Differential diagnosisThis section has been translated automatically.